ankowals/saf/README.md

 	6 Install suggested plugins
 	7 Create user
-	8 Go to Manage Jenkins -> Configure System -> Advanced and change default path to workspace directory if needed 9 Go to Manage Jenkins -> Manage Plugins -> Available tab and install BlueOcean plugin to use new UI 10 Go back to main view and click Create New Jobs as Freestyle project 11 Thick "This project is parametrized" checkbox
+	8 Go to Manage Jenkins -> Configure System -> Advanced and change default path to workspace directory if needed 9 Go to Manage Jenkins -> Configure System and adjust number of executors to decide how many jobs can be run in parallel 10 Optionally install new modern UI.
+To do so go to Manage Jenkins -> Manage Plugins -> Available tab and install BlueOcean plugin
+	11 Go to Manage Jenkins -> Mangae Plugins -> Available and install PostBuildScript plugin to run tasks when the job execution is over
+	12 Go back to main view and click Create New Jobs as Freestyle project 13 Thick "This project is parametrized" checkbox
-	12 Add String parameter PROJECTDIR with default value pointing to your project directory, for example "C:\Users\akowa\Documents\Projects\FK_Prototype"
+	14 Add String parameter PROJECTDIR with default value pointing to your project directory, for example "C:\Users\akowa\Documents\Projects\FK_Prototype"
-	13 Thick trim the string box
+	15 Thick trim the string box
-	14 Add String parameter ACTIVEENV with default value empty 15 Add String parameter CUCUMBEROPTIONS with default value that you wish to pass to cucumber runner, for example tags that shall be used "--tags @demoOnline"
+	16 Add String parameter ACTIVEENV with default value empty 17 Add String parameter CUCUMBEROPTIONS with default value that you wish to pass to cucumber runner, for example tags that shall be used "--tags @demoOnline"
-	16 Thick trim the string box
+	18 Thick trim the string box
-	17 Add build step "Execute Windows batch command" echo STEP 1 PRE BUILD
+	19 Add build step "Execute Windows batch command" echo STEP 1 PRE BUILD
 		echo Stop jetty server so we can clean target directory

 		cd %PROJECTDIR%
 		mvn jetty:stop
-	18 Add build step "Execute Windows batch command" echo STEP 2 BUILD
+	20 Add build step "Execute Windows batch command" echo STEP 2 BUILD
 		echo run tests

 		cd %PROJECTDIR%
 		mvn clean test -Dactive_env="%ACTIVEENV%" -Dcucumber.options="%CUCUMBEROPTIONS%"
+	21 Add PostBuild action "Execute Script"
-	19 Add build step "Execute Windows batch command" echo STEP 3 POST BUILD
+	22 In new PostBuld action add new build step "Execute Windows batch command" and mark if build was success, failure or unstable
+		Script content shall be

+		echo STEP 3 POST BUILD
 		echo generate test report

 		cd %PROJECTDIR%
 		mvn site
-	20 Add build step "Execute Windows batch command" echo STEP 4 POST BUILD
+	23 Add build step "Execute Windows batch command" as a part of PostBuild step echo STEP 4 POST BUILD
 		echo copy test report to workspace %WORKSPACE% for archiving

 		cd %PROJECTDIR%
-		xcopy * "%WORKSPACE%\%JOB_NAME%_%BUILD_NUMBER%" /e /i /h /Y 21 Add build step "Execute Windows batch command" echo STEP 5 POST BUILD
+		xcopy * "%WORKSPACE%\%JOB_NAME%_%BUILD_NUMBER%" /e /i /h /Y 24 Add build step "Execute Windows batch command" as a part of PostBuild step echo STEP 5 POST BUILD
 		echo start jetty to display test report